-premiere: moonbow, altering ego
+premiere: moonbow, 'altering ego'

 As reality edges ever closer to that of dystopian/utopian fiction, Eleanor Hardwick explores the overload of attempting to balance reality with the empowerment of curating a second self online, FOMO, and potentially losing your real self along the way.

 Rather fittingly, photographer and visual artist Eleanor Hardwick moonlights as Moonbow.
 Collaborating with various friends and contemporaries, she crafts beautiful spacey productions that revolve around her delicate vocals and have so far been released in the form of two EPs, Chiaroscuro and Before Afterthoughts.
-Up until this point she has worked closely with longtime friend Beau Hulse, but Altering Ego sees the i-D contributor produce solo for the first time.
+Up until this point she has worked closely with longtime friend Beau Hulse, but new track "Altering Ego" sees the i-D contributor produce solo for the first time.
 Calling on fellow power females Molly Soda to transmit distorted spoken word across the planet, and Alice Go from Dream Wife to share her guitar skills, Eleanor takes influence from William Orbit-era Madonna guitar and Kate Bush vocals.
-Brought right up to date with layers upon layers of synths and glitchy samples, the music is brought to life with Eleanor's quietly confident performance, impressive dance moves and ever-brilliant styling that recalls 1970s sci-fi sirens.
+Brought right up to date with layers upon layers of synths and glitchy samples, the music is brought to life with Eleanor's quietly confident performance, relaxed dance moves and ever-brilliant styling that recalls 1970s sci-fi sirens.

 "I wanted to make a track about the positive and negative sides to what power social media has given us," explains Eleanor.
 "A lot of people tend to side with it one way or the other, whereas I think what social media does to us is a lot more complex than that.
-It's democratic, empowering and gives us a controlled outlet to be the best version of ourselves - but we also need to be aware of how that can also negatively influence others' own anxieties.
-I also feel like the Internet was created as a tool for productivity and community - and yet the flip side is that it has pushed us all into procrastination and short attention spans."
+It's democratic, empowering and gives us a controlled outlet to be the best version of ourselves -- but we also need to be aware of how that can also negatively influence others' own anxieties.
+I also feel like the Internet was created as a tool for productivity and community -- and yet the flip side is that it has pushed us all into procrastination and short attention spans."

-She goes on to describe Altering Ego as a sonic interpretation of this; the idea of living your life online purely through an alter ego who embodies only the bits of yourself that you love and not the bits that you are ashamed of.
+She goes on to describe "Altering Ego" as a sonic interpretation of this: the idea of living your life online purely through an alter ego who embodies only the bits of yourself that you love and not the bits that you are ashamed of.
 "I wanted it to feel as if structurally it has a hyperactive attention span, like the pace of surfing the web.
-To me it was really important and exciting to draw inspiration from so many different things that I like - because that is a positive reflection of one of the things the Internet has given us; an ability to draw our taste and personalities from all different places - and it's making us all more unique individuals with a confidence to like whatever we want to like."
+To me it was really important and exciting to draw inspiration from so many different things that I like -- because that is a positive reflection of one of the things the Internet has given us, an ability to draw our taste and personalities from all different places -- and it's making us all more unique individuals with a confidence to like whatever we want to like."